 There are no prerequisites or language requirements for the program.
 Our partner institution in León is able to accommodate students with a wide range of language skills, including beginners.
 Participants will be chosen based on their enthusiasm and willingness to engage in the intellectual project of the class.

-A basic level of physical fitness will be to students’ advantage as students tend to walk quite a bit while in León and the other cities we will visit.
+There are no prerequisites or language requirements for the program.
+Our partner institution in León is able to accommodate students with a wide range of language skills, including beginners.
+Participants will be chosen based on their enthusiasm and willingness to engage in the intellectual project of the class.
+No, although a basic level of physical fitness will be to students' advantage as students tend to walk quite a bit while in León and the other cities we will visit.

-12 UW Credits
+12 UW Quarter Credits

 In this community-based learning experience, students will conduct directed research as individuals or in small groups that explores some aspect of the politics of soccer in León itself, bringing the global scale of their analysis in the other classes to bear on the local context.
 The program will include an opportunity for host families and others in León to attend a program where students present these directed research projects to the community.